 - I. Shenandoah University Undergraduate Application for Admission.
 The application must be signed by the applicant (and a parent or guardian if the applicant is under 18 years of age). - 2.
 A non-refundable application fee of \$30 submitted by check, money order, or electronically payable to Shenandoah University.
 The application fee is not credited to tuition and fees. - 3.
-Official transcript(s) of credits earned, entrance credits accepted, results of standardized tests administered, and evidence of good standing forwarded in a sealed envelope or a secure electronic transmission directly from each institution attended to the Office of Admissions. - 4.
+Official transcript(s) of credits earned, entrance credits accepted, results of standardized tests administered, and evidence of good standing forwarded in a sealed envelope or a secure electronic transmission directly from each institution attended to the Office of Admissions.
+A combined, minimum, cumulative grade point average of a 2.0 should be achieved in order to be considered for admission. - 4.
 Applicants who have completed fewer than 24 credits must also submit official high school transcripts. - 5.
 SAT or ACT scores are also required if the applicant has been out of high school less than two years.